 Phyla Nodiflora vs. Lippia Nodiflora - what's the difference between California's best ground cover lawn options?

 California lawns have gone through a serious roller coaster ride in the last 10 years.
-In many parts of the state, conventional lawn sod wasn't able to survive the strict watering mandates laid down by drought-stricken water departments in the summer and fall of 2021.
-Then letting old, outdated lawns die off became very en vogue in a number of trendy Los Angeles and SF Bay area neighborhoods.
-But what comes next?
+In much of the state, conventional lawn grass wasn't able to survive the strict watering mandates of the summer and fall of 2021.
+Essential but aggressive restrictions that were laid down by drought-stricken water departments.
+Then killing of your old, outdated lawn became en vogue in a number of trendy Los Angeles and SF Bay area neighborhoods.
+But what should come next?

 Here at California Wild Gardens, we are dedicated to the creation and development of great lawn replacement options.
 Like low-water plant packages that help repair habitat.
 But in some cases, you still need a lawn.
-Or at least something lawn-like that to serve the needs of your kids, pets and picnics.
-While native grass (like Bentgrass and native Fescue) is slowly getting it's foothold, native ground cover lawn options are another great alternative to consider.
+Or at least something lawn-like that serves the needs of your kids, pets or lawn games.
+While native grasses (like Bentgrass and native Fescue) are slowly gaining their foothold, native ground cover lawn options are another great alternative to consider.

 What are California's best ground cover lawn options?